The word the Biden administration won't use when it comes to the border? 'Crisis'

 "And the fact is, we are all focused on improving the situation, on changing to a more humane and efficient system.
 And whatever you call it wouldn’t change what we’re doing because we have urgency, from the President on down, to fix our system and make sure that we are better at dealing with the hopes and the dreams of these migrants in their home country," she said.

-Earlier this week, Biden was asked at a hardware store again this week by reporters if there was a crisis at the border.
+Biden was asked at a hardware store again this week by reporters if there was a crisis at the border.
 He did not respond, and reporters were ushered away by his team.

 "Come on press, let’s go," an aide said.